 Guided imagery has many proven benefits.
 For example, it can create effects in your body related to lowered stress.
 This includes:

-There is often a link between Parkinson's and stress, depression, and anxiety, which can also worsen its symptoms.
+There is often a link between Parkinson's and stress, depression, and anxiety, which can also worsen Parkinson's symptoms.
 Guided imagery might help to:

 Create a relaxation response that counteracts the stress response